-Patient care – providing you or your loved one with the most advanced care possible;
+Patient care – We provide you or your loved one with the most advanced care possible

-Research – inventing new drugs and medical technologies designed to provide even better care tomorrow than is available today; and
+Research – Our physicians and researchers are inventing new medications, treatments and medical technologies designed to provide even better care tomorrow than is available today

-Education – teaching the next generation of doctors and nurses to ensure they are ready to care for the patients of tomorrow
+Education – Our faculty teaches the next generation of doctors, nurses and other health care professionals to ensure they are ready to care for the patients of tomorrow

 Innovation in care

-UW Health and the University of Wisconsin’s track record of medical milestones goes back more than a century.
-Among these many notable achievements are:
+Through UW Health’s connection to the University of Wisconsin, our researchers have a long track record of medical milestones that goes back more than a century.
+Among our many notable achievements are the:

 Discovery allowing Vitamin D content in foods to be enriched through irradiation, sparing children from the Vitamin D deficiency known as rickets (Harry Steenbock, PhD, 1923)

 Invention of Mohs Surgery to remove mouth, lip and skin cancers (Dr. Frederic Mohs, 1930)

 Performance of the first bone marrow transplant, a procedure that would eventually treat thousands of cancer patients each year (Dr. Fritz Bach, 1968)